stallman-j/stallman-j.github.io/how-tos/pcloud-how-to.md

 If this doesn't pop up as soon as you clicked "Open Drive," go into your File Explorer (or Mac equivalent) and look for the `P:` drive and open it up.

+# Troubleshooting

-## Verify that your sync is working correctly with the cloud
+## Verify that pCloud drive is syncing to the cloud

-Now we want to test and make sure that you're able to edit a document and that it syncs correctly up to pCloud with everyone on their shared folder.
+If you're having trouble with files syncing, here's an easy way to verify that you're able to edit a document and that it syncs correctly up to pCloud with everyone on their shared folder.

 Click into the `buena-fe_internal-documents/archive/test` and open up the file `test-edit-file.txt`.
 This is just a text file made for testing purposes - nothing will be lost if you wreck it.